 In India, particularly in the northern and eastern regions especially in Bengal, Bihar, Uttar Pradesh, and Sikkim, where rainfall is heavy and terrain uneven or hilly, landslides are common during the rainy season.
-Research has shown that a landslide triggered by heavy rain has the potential of travelling much faster than a regular flow of water.
-Landslides triggered by rains have been among the deadliest hazards across countries that start experiencing wet seasons.
-Prevailing monsoon conditions and poor housing occupy a lot of them to be more susceptible to landslides.
+Research has shown that a landslide triggered by heavy rain has the potential to travel much faster than a regular flow of water.
+Landslides triggered by rains have been among the deadliest hazards across countries that started experiencing wet seasons.
+Prevailing monsoon conditions and poor housing make a lot of them more susceptible to landslides.
 Hence, such mishaps continue taking scores of lives every year in India.
 But it looks like landslides triggered by rain no longer occur during just the rainy seasons, according to a recent National Institute of Disaster Management study on India's landslide disasters over the past 100 years.
 This activity is certainly not restricted to specific months of weak monsoon; it has become a year-round phenomenon, the study said.

-While landslides are complex in nature and completely unpredictable, there are ways to reduce the risk.
+While landslides are complex and completely unpredictable, there are ways to reduce the risk.
 And one of the most used and proven ways is - Landslide monitoring.

 Stay Ahead of Any Mishappening With Landslide Monitoring

-Landslide monitoring is very important in order to protect material and human loss.
-A good prediction and forewarning system, when implemented with effective efforts to control and mitigate landslides, can drastically reduce destruction caused by landslides.
+Landslide monitoring is very important to protect material and human loss.
+A good prediction and forewarning system, when implemented with effective efforts to control and mitigate landslides, can drastically reduce the destruction caused by landslides.
 Unstable slopes require monitoring systems that can be accessed remotely and provide an immediate warning in case of failure.
-Advances in geotechnical instrumentation, surveying technologies and data transmission systems now make it possible to monitor these slopes conveniently and economically.
+Advances in geotechnical instrumentation, surveying technologies, and data transmission systems now make it possible to monitor these slopes conveniently and economically.

 The need for landslide monitoring is very common in Kenya and other parts of the world where landslide hazard is a continuous problem during rains.
 Landslide monitoring is crucial, especially in mountainous areas with a high level of traffic volume and on busy roads.
 This system aggregates the data from several sensors on a single platform, making it easier for road operators or public agencies to identify potential dangers.